Guilherme-Vasconcelos/js-crazychess-lib/README.md

 ### Usage

 You can check out examples/main.js to see the main usage, but here are a few steps:
 - To import library: `import Board from 'PATH/board.js';` (replace PATH with your path to src directory).
+The code is built so that you only have to import the board.js file, which means after this you are ready to go.
 - Instance board: `const board = new Board();` (Board takes an optional parameter, which is your initial position FEN.
 If you do not inform this parameter, the board will start in chess initial position).
 - Movements: `board.move('e2', 'e4');` will move the piece from e2 to e4.
-This method still has a lot to improve and is not really usable yet.
+Keep in mind we still have no support for checks and mates, en passant and castling, plus some features that have been added are still being tested.
 - Show board: `board.showBoard();` will print a text representation of the board.
-This can be used for debugging or to see the current position.
-- By convention, **Board methods that start with an underline should not be used**, as the library uses them for internal implementations, plus some of them are only updated when you call a certain method.
+- By convention, **Board methods and attributes that start with an underline should not be used**, as the library uses them for internal implementations, plus some of them are only updated when a specific thing happens.
 For example, `Board._currentFEN` is only updated by calling `Board.getCurrentFEN()`.

 ### Features implemented